-Although, BOD and DO concentrations followed a seasonal pattern of being higher in the dry season months than wet, a slight increase was observed in the months of February, March and April 2010 than the other months.
-This was expected because biological process changes rapidly in aquatic systems, with substantial increase in dissolved oxygen concentrations, and consequent increase in biological oxygen demand which will decrease afterwards.
+Although, BOD and DO concentrations followed a seasonal pattern of being higher in the dry season months than wet, a slight increase was observed in the months of February, March and April 2010.
+This was expected because biological processes changes rapidly in aquatic systems, with substantial increase in dissolved oxygen concentrations, and consequent increase in biological oxygen demand which will decrease afterwards.